Tips to Improve First Call Resolution

 Why is First Call Resolution Important?

-Traditional operational metrics (service levels, speed of answer, talk time, etc.) are not as effective as FCR for measuring both the call center's customer service effectiveness and the efficiency of the call center's operating costs for servicing customers.
+Traditional operational metrics (service levels, speed of answer, talk time, etc.) are not as effective as FCR for measuring the call center's customer service effectiveness and the efficiency of the call center's operating costs for servicing customers.

 FCR is a silver bullet metric for measuring contact center quality and cost performance.
 FCR is extremely effective at measuring and identifying the areas to improve both service and cost.
 As such, it is the main reason why FCR matters the most for measuring a call center's customer service and cost performance.